arunkrishnan218/nodejs_hello_world_api/README.md

 # nodejs_hello_world_api
-API with node and express jd
+API with node and express js

 STEPS TO BE FOLLOWED:-
 ----------------------------